 At GSG the creative arts encompass Visual Arts, Music, Drama and Media.
 We offer all students the opportunity to engage with creative ideas and explore imaginative and artistic endeavours through well-structured and enthusiastic teaching by specialist Arts teachers.

 GSG offers extra curricular programmes for students to develop skills in the creative arts through a variety of activities.

 The School is an active participant in community music, art and drama events throughout the year including community events such as ANZAC commemorations, YoHfest, City of Albany Christmas Pageant, the Albany Music Eisteddfod, and Art in the Park.

-Large school events include the biennial Kingfisher Creative Arts Festival featuring the Whole School Art Exhibition, presenting artworks by every Junior School child and all Middle and Senior School Art students.
-We produce, on alternate years, a Middle and Senior School production presented in the Albany Entertainment Centre and a Junior School Production presented in the Albany Town Hall.
+Large school events include the biennial Kingfisher Whole School Art Exhibition, presenting artworks by every Junior School child and all Middle and Senior School Art students.
+We produce, on alternate years, a Middle and Senior School production presented in the Albany Entertainment Centre and a Junior School production.
 The annual Kingfisher Concert is held in the Albany Entertainment Centre.